Tricklebyte/BlazorId_App/README.md

 ### API Identity
 Navigation Menu Item: calls a test API, which is protected by IdentityServer.
 The API will return the user claims it received with the request as JSON.
 The application then displays those claims to the User.
 ### Authorization
-The sample project demonstrates security using 4 layers.
-Use the ones best suited to your application, environment, and risk tolerance.
+The sample solution demonstrates 4 layers of security:
-1.**Application Routing:** Block application route paths for unauthorized Application users
+1. **Application Routing:** Block application route paths for unauthorized Application users
-2. **Application Navigaion:** Hide Navigation Links for unauthorized Application users
+2. **Application Navigation:** Hide Navigation Links for unauthorized Application users
 3. **API User** Deny API access to unauthorized users
 4. **API Client** Deny API access to unauthorized clients

-* These app features, and the API controller are protected by a single authorization policy located in a shared project.
-* The policy requires custom user claim **userApp_claim** with value **identity**.

 # Step 1 IdentityServer Configuration